-Author: Nicole Otte, Sr. Manager, Client Success and Consulting, VerityStream
+Author: Nicole Otte, Director of Client Success, VerityStream

 As someone who works with many different organizations, one of the most frequent questions I am asked is, "What do you see people doing about ?"
 You can fill in the blank with any number of hot industry topics - telemedicine, pre-applications, mergers and acquisitions, ACOs, the list is endless.
 It can be difficult for those who work for a single health system or other organization to stay abreast of what is happening on a national scale, yet many of different organizations across the nation or even the world are trying to solve the same problems.
 How can you learn what might be coming next for your organization based on what is happening at others?
 Here are a few ideas.

 When there's something you think you might be able to do better, or you hear of a new change headed your way, it is so critical to have a network that you know and trust to ask questions and have these important discussions.
 If there's something you think that your organization is doing well, or a problem you have been able to solve, don't hesitate to share it with your network!

 Don't just read about your area of expertise, whether it is credentialing, privileging, enrollment, or something else entirely.
 Keep abreast of major topics in other areas of healthcare, such as billing, supply chain, nursing, IT, and pharmacy.
 The greater your breadth of knowledge, the deeper you will come to understand your role in your organization and how you can solve bigger problems.

 Attending conferences can be a great way to keep your finger on the pulse of the industry, build relationships, and learn about topics that may impact you down the road.